Luciano-Ferreira/Luciano-Ferreira/README.md

 ### Hi there 👋

 My name is Luciano.
 I am graduated in systems analysis and development and I have been looking to learn a little more about full stack and mobile web development.
-I'm learning ReactJS, React native, nodeJS, TypeScript, Docker and other technologies.
+I'm learning ReactJS, React native, nodeJS, TypeScript, Docker and others technologies.
 I have more affinity in ReactJS but I am open to challenges.

 ---